 Kraken: Dedicated gaming headsets with virtual surround sound and RGB lighting.
 More recent models have a haptic feedback feature called 'HyperSense.'

-Blackshark: Marketed as esports headsets focusing on comfort and microphone noise handling.
+Blackshark: Marketed as esports headsets that focus on comfort and microphone noise handling.

 Kaira: Gaming headsets that come in separate PlayStation and Xbox variants.